dotnet/docs/CONTRIBUTING.md

 ## Adding content ##

-Before adding content, submit an issue with a suggestion for your proposed article.
-Provide detail on what the article would discuss, and how it would relate to existing documentation.
+Before adding content or editing content, submit an issue with a suggestion for your proposed changes.
+If you are adding a new article, provide details on what the article would discuss, and how it would relate to existing documentation.

 Articles should be organized into logical groups or sections.
 Each section